openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/IR_suitable_for_INT8_inference.md

 OpenVINO Runtime CPU and GPU devices can infer models in low precision.
 For more details, refer to the [Model Optimization Guide](@ref openvino_docs_model_optimization_guide).

-Intermediate Representation (IR) should be specifically formed to be suitable for low precision inference.
+Intermediate Representation should be specifically formed to be suitable for low precision inference.
 Such an IR is called a Low Precision IR and can be generated in two ways:
 - By [quantize regular IR with the Post-Training Optimization tool](@ref pot_introduction)
 - Using the Model Optimizer for a model pretrained for Low Precision inference: TensorFlow pre-TFLite models (`.pb` model file with `FakeQuantize*` operations) and ONNX quantized models.